Justin Turner Player Props: Red Sox vs. Twins

-On Monday, Justin Turner (.409 on-base percentage in past 10 games, 57 points above season-long percentage) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+Justin Turner -- with a slugging percentage of .659 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the mound, on June 20 at 7:40 PM ET.

 He had a hitless performance in his last game (0-for-4) against the Yankees.